The sacred space of Jorge Oteiza

 With the artistic avant-gardes, art underwent a true revolution that meant the complete modernization of the traditional sculptural language.
 At the national level, this renovation is engraved with the name of Jorge Oteiza.

 Jorge Oteiza’s sculpture and thought find their origin and roots in the deepest and most primitive identity and culture of his native land.
 In fact, his work cannot be understood in all its complexity without taking into account his relationship with the Basque Country and the delicate historical context in which it developed.
-After some years dominated by a kind of cultural lethargy, the Basque country urgently needed to find a revulsive that would bring back the splendor of past times.
+After a few years dominated by a kind of cultural lethargy, Euskadi urgently needed to find a revulsive that would bring back the splendor of past times.
 Such a long-awaited reaction came in the second half of the 20th century with the confluence of a group of artists who came together in various movements such as GAUR, EMEN ORAIN and DANOK.

 However, the definitive impulse that raised the Basque artistic practice to the top came from the hands of two names of their own: Oteiza and Chillida, who with their innovations would mark a turning point in the history of Basque art that went beyond our borders and echoed around the world.